 Budget Creep: How Change Impacts Custom Software Development Cost

-Software development remains an expansive, experimental, new… and immature field.
-That newness flies in the face of the (occasionally overwhelming) complexity behind what it builds.
-A quick search on just about any topic within software development is a deep, dark pit of competing opinions that change on a regular basis.
+Software development remains an expansive, experimental, young… and immature field.
+That immaturity flies in the face of the (occasionally overwhelming) complexity behind the platforms it creates.
+A quick search on just about any topic within software development is a deep, dark pit of competing opinions that change on the regular.

 The Faces of Software Change

-In the world of software development, change assumes three forms:
+In the world of software development, change takes three forms:

 - Refinement of the industry.
-Given software’s importance in virtually every sector and the capital involved, there’s an incentive to move the needle toward maturity.
-Predictability in approach, lower failure rates, the whole nine.
-This takes shape as an implementation concern.
+Given software’s importance in virtually every sector and the capital involved, there’s an incentive to move the needle towards maturity.
+Predictability in approach, lower failure rates, performance for increasing scale, the whole nine.

 - Regulation catching up with technology.
-Law has notoriously lagged behind the speed of innovation, especially when it comes to privacy, consumer protection, and accessibility.
-As these rules come into effect (worldwide), new complexities are introduced on the implementation side.
+Laws has notoriously lagged behind the speed of innovation, especially when it comes to privacy, consumer protection, and accessibility.
+As these rules come into effect (worldwide), new complexities spring up.

 A side effect of the march toward maturity is the parallel march towards complexity.
 As the quality bar rises for anything user-facing, the specializations and requirements behind it have to keep improving their pole vaulting skills.

 Webmaster was a popular title when I first dipped my toe in the pool of web development.
-Webmasters would handle everything: design, markup, styles, functionality, servers, and even IT in a pinch.
-It made a lot of sense when Space Jam was the peak we all aspired to climb.
+Webmasters would handle everything: Design, markup, styles, functionality, servers, and even IT in a pinch.
+It made a lot of sense when Space Jam was the peak we all looked up to.

-Design and development saw the first big split as browsers improved to support things closer resembling “art.”
-CSS’s quirkiness helped shoehorn a front-end developer position in there soon after.
+Design and development marked the first bit of separation as browsers improved to support things closer resembling “art.”
+The quirkiness of CSS helped shoehorn a front-end developer position in there, too.

 These days, every role is trying its hardest to hit an inflection point and split, like some kind of specialization mitosis.
 Yesterday’s web designer may now be a product designer, interface designer, experience designer, illustrator, animator, or some other subspecialty.
 The same is true for any other software-related title.

 This loops into cost on the back of expectation.
 What used to pass for a project team may not carry the collective expertise to match the quality of competing companies.
-Everyone wants to be the next Slack, but Slack’s level is set by 1500 employees and contracts with a number of talented external firms.
+Everyone wants to be the next Slack, but the Slack bar is set by 1500+ employees and contracts with a number of talented external firms.